 The History of the Ragdoll Fanciers’ Club

 The Ragdoll Fanciers Club is the breed club that represents the Ragdoll cat in the Cat Fanciers’ Federation.
-It is our responsibility to write the breed standard and submit any proposals on the Ragdoll cat to the CFF executive board.
-We have a long-standing relationship with CFF and our club played a very important role in Ragdoll history.
+It is our responsibility to write the breed standard and submit any proposals on the Ragdoll Cat to the CFF Executive Board.
+We have a long-standing relationship with CFF and our club has played a very important role in Ragdoll history.